Disclosure and Agreement for Certificates of Deposit

 (back to top)

-An action or proceeding by you to enforce an obligation, duty, or right arising under this Agreement or by law with respect to your account or any account service must be commenced within one year after the cause of action accrues, to the extent permitted by applicable law.
+An action or proceeding by you to enforce an obligation, duty, or right arising under this Agreement or by law with respect to your account or any account service, whether in litigation or in arbitration, must be commenced within one year after the cause of action accrues, to the extent permitted by applicable law.

 (back to top)